thielmeiers/Retro_Overlay-a_controller_overlay_app/README.md

 - 🧭 Adjustable margin
 - 🔍 Adjustable transparency
 - 🖥️ Multi-monitor support
 - ⚡ Lightweight real-time rendering
+- 🤗 Runs completely independently of any game or app.
+It just forces the overlay to the front of whichever monitor.

 ---